n3554/n3554/n3554_a_parallel_algorithms_library.0.md

 Finally, we note that nested namespaces inside `std::` are unconventional and generally frowned upon.

-## Vectorization

-In addition to sequential and parallel execution policies, we consider vectorization as a third or fourth possibility.
-In many architectures, an increasing amount of parallelism is exposed via SIMD units.
-Naturally, affording parallel programmers a simple, standard means of accessing these resources is desirable.
-Like `std::par`, the `std::par_vec` execution policy would permit an algorithm invocation to distribute execution across a collection of threads.
-However, stronger requirements on the behavior of iterator and functor arguments than those permitted by both `std::seq` and `std::par` would allow the implementation greater opportunity to exploit vectorization.
-These requirements would preclude the use of locks and exceptions in functors, for example.
-An analogous policy, `std::seq_vec`, would allow vectorization, but isolate it to the current thread.

-Whether or not we decide to propose to include a policies for vectorization, we expect our library solution to parallelism to complement other library and language forms of vectorization and parallelism in an eventual standard.
-Just as the existing sequential `std::for_each` library function coexists with the sequential `for` loop language construct, we expect a future C++ standard to offer the programmer a variety of complementary choices along a spectrum of abstraction.

 ## Execution Policies as Stateful Types

 We propose that parallel execution policies have distinct, stateful types: